 • In 2022 we already produced 32% less residual waste per visitor compared to 2019

-In 2019 more than 94% of all visitors came by bicycle or public transport to our festival terrains!
+In 2022 more than 92% of all visitors came by bicycle or alternative transport to our festival terrains!

 • Shuttle buses and aggregates are refuelled with HVO, which is less harmful to the environment